wvbirder/docker-qloudable/DockerJS.md

 vim /pipeline/source/public/alpha.html
 ```

-- Move the cursor to the text you wish to edit and press the letter __i__ to make changes.
-Fix the header title to read "**Alpha Office Product Catalog**".
+- Fix the header title to read "**Alpha Office Product Catalog**".
 You can also change the body title to whatever you want:

 ![](images/000JumpStart/Picture200-29.png)